 Mention Native American health concerns and many people will think of diabetes or kidney disease.
-Those issues tend to get the biggest spotlight when it comes to tribal health.
+Those issues tend to get the biggest spotlight when it comes to Native health.
 But Alzheimer’s or dementia?
-You won’t hear quite as much about cognitive decline issues – even though they’re on the rise in Indian Country.
+You won’t hear quite as much about cognitive decline issues – even though they’re on the rise in Tribal nations.

 The Facts on Alzheimer’s and Dementia